unitof/self-docs/pieces/vhs-in-nyc/main.md

 ## Kim’s Video

+_The below is adapted from [Geistlist Iss.
+14](https://geistlist.email/archive/bird-show-closing-time-traveling-salon-lute-to/)_

-I live precisely across the street from what used to be Kim's Video on Saint Marks Place.
+I live precisely across the street from what used to be Kim’s Video on Saint Marks Place.
 Before that it was a mosty gay bathhouse shut down due to pandemic fears.
 Now it is Barcade, which just last week got Robocop pinball, and hosted the book launch afterparty for the fantastic book _Saint Marks Is Dead_.
-The Barcade staff can (and do) watch my cat Colson sunning in my window from the bar when they're bored.
+The Barcade staff can (and do) watch my cat Colson sunning in my window from the bar during slow shifts.

-Kim's was before my time in this city and I never went, but those who discover, research, and admire a scene after the scene's gone have a special way of loving it, mostly sans mourning.
+Kim’s was before my time in this city and I never went, but those who discover, research, and admire a scene after the scene’s gone have a special way of loving it, mostly sans mourning.

 Yongman Kim collected and rented obscure VHS tapes in that way good & old retail can act partially as museum or archive.